aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 information about obtaining credentials, see [Getting Started]({{% relref "getting-started.md" %}}).

-When you initialize an `aws.Config` instance using `config.LoadDefaultConfig`, the SDK will use its default credential chain to find AWS credentials.
-This default credential chain will look for credentials in the following order:
+When you initialize an `aws.Config` instance using `config.LoadDefaultConfig`, the SDK uses its default credential chain to find AWS credentials.
+This default credential chain looks for credentials in the following order:

 1. Environment variables.
    1. Static Credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`)